-- Was concerned for piety & good works - worried the new emphasis on justification would downplay this. - A sincere man and leader. - Former monk, converted to Anabaptist views in 1526, spent time in Zurich & Strasbourg and other places. - Jailed for 3 months awaiting trial. - Sentence: for tongue to be torn out, and flesh to be torn by red hot tongs several times before being burned to death.
+- Concerned for piety & good works worried the new emphasis on justification would downplay this. - A sincere man and leader. - Former monk, converted to Anabaptist views in 1526, spent time in Zurich & Strasbourg & other places. - Jailed for 3 months awaiting trial. - Sentence: tongue to be torn out, & flesh to be torn by red hot tongs several times before burning at stake.